 License sale and delivery server

-Avoid hassle when creating licenses and delivering them to your customers
+Avoid the hassle when creating licenses and delivering them to your customers

 License sale and delivery

-Simon works at the sales department of a software company iPower.
+Simon works in the sales department of a software company called iPower.
 The software company uses QuidLM to sell and deliver licenses to their customers, and Simon administrates the delivery server.

-He receives an order to create and deliver the license for his company's software product to a customer.
-He visits the Products page which lists the licenses that can be created.
-Simon's company is a maker of PowerReports software, which is available in two flavors - as a Software Development Kit and as a Microsoft Excel plugin.
-Both of these are present in the Products table, to allow Simon to create licenses for those products.
-Moreover, PowerReports XL, the Excel plugin flavor is present in two versions.
-That is because some customers of PowerReports XL are wary of numerical regressions, and refuse to upgrade to the latest version when it is time to renew their license.
-The older version of PowerReports XL, 1.0, still persists in the Products table for the sake of those customers.
+He receives an order to create and deliver a license for his company's software product to a customer.
+He visits the Products page, which lists the licenses that can be created.
+Simon's company makes PowerReports software, which is available in two flavors - a Software Development Kit and a Microsoft Excel plugin.
+Both appear in the Products table to allow Simon to create licenses for them.

 Some parameters are common to all possible products.
 The next section describes those.